 3. Informal/Casual Script

-Taking what you know about formal script, let's now apply those basic techniques to draw some informal lettering.
+Taking what you know about formal script, let's now apply those basic hand-lettering techniques to some informal script drawing.

-Just like most lettering projects, we'll start out in the conceptualizing and brainstorming phase.
+Just like most fancy hand-lettering projects, we'll start out in the conceptualizing and brainstorming phase.
 We’re going to begin drawing out comps for the typography to really reach its full potential.
-The best way to quickly sketch out ideas is to utilize shapes, arcs, lines, etc., for the type to live in or follow.
+The best way to quickly sketch out ideas is to use shapes, arcs, lines, etc., for the type to live in or follow.
 Just like the below example, sketch some ideas out to help you decide which layout would be best for your chosen phrase.

-For this stage of the process, it's great to begin working small so you can quickly get all your ideas onto the page.
-Then, later on, increase scale for fine-tuning those letterforms.
+For this stage of the process, it's great to begin working small so you can quickly get all your ideas on the page.
+Then, later on, increase the scale for fine-tuning those letterforms.

 Next, after you've sketched out some varieties, select one of those that you think is working best to continue working further on it.
 At this stage, I like to scan that piece of lettering into the computer and enlarge it to begin working on a larger scale.